Railway signalling: Cab signalling

 Cab signalling is a subsystem that communicates signalling information into the train cab such as driving position, speed and failure alarms.
 Cab signaling units are important human factors engineering subsystems in modern train signalling systems.

 If there is an active cab, the orientation of the train is decided, i.e. the side of the active cab is considered as the front of the train.
 In modern systems, a train protection system is overlaid on top of the cab signalling system and will automatically apply the brakes and bring the train to a stop if the driver fails to control the speed of the train in accordance with the system's safety requirements.
 Cab signalling systems rely on tachometers, accelerometers, ultra-wideband units, inertia measurement units, track circuits, to transponders that communicate with the cab, and communication-based train control systems.

 Interlocking

 In the early days of the railways, signalmen were responsible for ensuring any points (US: switches) were set correctly before allowing a train to proceed.
 Mistakes, however, led to accidents, sometimes with fatalities.
 The concept of the mechanical interlocking of point switches, signals and other appliances was introduced to improve safety.
 This prevents a signalman from operating appliances in an unsafe sequence using mechanical means, such as clearing a signal while one or more sets of points are not set correctly for the route.
 Early interlocking systems used mechanical devices both to operate the signalling appliances and to ensure their safe operation.

 Beginning around the 1930s, electrical relay interlockings were used.
 Since the mid 1980s, new interlocking systems have tended to be of the electronic variety.
-Microprocessors decide what point switch movements are permissible.
 Modern interlocking systems and subsystems allow and prohibit certain point switch positions to enhance train safety.